asthomp/Stoplight-Bot/README.md

 ### Personalization

 Next, open `personalization.py` and skim through its contents.
 This file lets you personalize the bot and turn them into a "character" that matches the theme of your Discord Guild.
-This is a sample where the bot has been skinned to be Rowena from the CW's Supernatural.
-You can also look at `personalization_GENERIC_SAMPLE.py`, which provides a more generic version of the bot.
-Whichever one you choose, after editing it, the settings you want to use should be stored in `personalization.py`.
+After editing it, the settings you want to use should be stored in `personalization.py`.

 ### Review Setup